rahmandurjoy04/rahmandurjoy04/README.md

 <!-- Current Activities -->
 ### 🚀 What I'm up to

-- 🔭 I’m currently working on this profile page and some personal projects
+- 🔭 I’m currently working on some personal projects
 - 🌱 I’m exploring **Next.js** for server-side rendering and static sites
-- 💬 I’m building a **tourism website** as part of my learning journey
+- 💬 I’m building a **Student's Result Publishing Website** as part of my learning journey
 - 📱 Reach me on WhatsApp: [01712755442](https://wa.me/8801712755442)

 ---